-In Exchange 2013, you can use In-Place Hold to accomplish the following goals:
+You can use In-Place Hold or Litigation Hold to accomplish the following goals:

-Keep In-Place Hold transparent from the user by not having to suspend MRM
+Keep holds transparent from the user by not having to suspend MRM.

 In Exchange Server 2010, the notion of legal hold is to hold all mailbox data for a user indefinitely or until when hold is removed.
 In Exchange 2013, In-Place Hold introduces a new model that allows you to specify the following parameters:

-- What to hold You can specify which items to hold by using query parameters such as keywords, senders and recipients, start and end dates, and also specify the message types such as email messages, calendar items, etc. that you want to place on hold.
+What to hold You can specify which items to hold by using query parameters such as keywords, senders and recipients, start and end dates, and also specify the message types such as email messages or calendar items that you want to place on hold.

 Using this new model, In-Place Hold allows you to create granular hold policies to preserve mailbox items in the following scenarios:

-- Indefinite hold The indefinite hold scenario is similar to litigation hold in Exchange 2010.
+Indefinite hold The indefinite hold scenario is similar to Litigation Hold.
 It’s intended to preserve mailbox items so you can meet eDiscovery requirements.
 During the period of litigation or investigation, items are never deleted.
 The duration isn’t known in advance, so no end date is configured.
 To hold all mail items indefinitely, you don’t specify any query parameters or time duration when creating an In-Place Hold.